hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

                                       GPS :  11  Galileo: 11  BeiDou: 16
                           satellites used :  26
                                       GPS :  10  Galileo: 6  BeiDou: 10
-     satellites used with rtcm coorection :  26 satellites with pseudorange corrections :  26
+     satellites used with RTCM correction :  26 satellites with pseudorange corrections :  26
 satellites with carrier range corrections :  21
                                       GPS :  7  Galileo: 6  BeiDou: 8